Rights of Employees

 At Rabner Baumgart Ben-Asher & Nirenberg, P.C., our New Jersey employment litigators have handled hundreds of lawsuits, and have been responsible for numerous precedent-settling cases.

 Typically, the first stage of an employment lawsuit is the “discovery” phase.
 During discovery, the employer and employee learn information about each other's facts and evidence.
 For example, your lawyer can send written questions (called interrogatories) and requests for documents to the lawyer representing your employer.

 In addition, your attorney can take depositions of key witnesses to learn what they know and what they are likely to say at a trial.
-A deposition basically is an interview under oath, and is similar to trial testimony except that it usually takes place in a lawyer’s office instead of in a courtroom without a judge or jury present.
-In New Jersey, the discovery phase in an employment case typically lasts between 6 months and 2 years.Summary Judgment
+A deposition basically is an interview under oath.
+They are similar to trial testimony, except they usually take place in a lawyer’s office instead of in a courtroom, without a judge or jury present.
+In New Jersey, the discovery phase in an employment case typically lasts between one and three years.Summary Judgment

 One of the best alternatives to litigation is negotiation.
 Employment lawyers frequently write “demand” letters to companies in which they attempt to negotiate a reasonable severance agreement or settlement package before a lawsuit has been filed.
 In addition, even after a lawsuit has been filed, there usually are numerous opportunities to attempt to negotiate a settlement during the litigation process.Mediation and Settlement Conferences

 Mediation is a process through which a neutral (typically another lawyer or a retired judge) tries to help the parties reach a settlement.
 Similarly, in both state and federal court, judges often hold settlement conferences to try to help the parties amicably resolve their claims.Arbitration